 Non-Terminal Master’s Degree

 How do I get a Master’s diploma?

-If you are a PhD candidate and have passed Generals, then you can request a Master's diploma.
+If you are a PhD candidate and have passed Generals, you can request a Master’s diploma.
 First, check with your Program Administrator to see if your Department takes care of this for you.
-If they don't, then you can request one online.
-Click the "Advanced Degree Application" link at the GS Academic Processes page, sign in, and fill out the online form.
-The type of degree depends on your program, but usually is a Master of Arts.
-If you recently passed Generals, contact your Program Administrator beforehand to make sure the Graduate School's been notified of your new status.
+If not, you can request one online through SCORE.
+The type of degree depends on your program, but is generally a Master of Arts.
+If you recently passed Generals, contact your Program Administrator beforehand to make sure the Graduate School has been notified of your new status.

 Is there a ceremony for passing Generals or earning a Master’s degree?